 As programs receive vulnerability reports and work on deploying fixes, they need proof that their vulnerabilities have actually been fixed.
-Asking hackers to verify whether a vulnerability has been fixed is a good way to secure the protection of data.
-Programs can elect to invite you and other hackers to retest your vulnerabilities to verify fixes.
+Retesting enables programs to ask hackers to verify whether a vulnerability has been fixed in order to secure the protection of their data.
+If you submit a valid vulnerability report, programs can elect to invite you to retest the vulnerability to verify the fixes.

-If you’re invited to retest a vulnerability, you’ll receive an invitation in your email to retest the report.
+If you’re invited to retest the vulnerability, you’ll receive a notification in your email to retest the report.

 To participate in the retest:

-- Click View retest invitation in your email.
+- Click View retest in your notification email.

-- Familiarize yourself with the contents of the report and check to see that the vulnerability has been fixed.
+- Check to see that the vulnerability has been fixed.

-- Are you able to reproduce the vulnerability?
+- Are you able to reproduce the vulnerability report?

-- Provide a short summary of how you retested the vulnerability and upload any attachments of your validations.
+- Please provide us with a short summary of how you retested the vulnerability and upload any attachments of your validations.

 - Click Submit.